top of page

 Don’t Want to DIY?
 Grab the IDCO Design Presentation Template

-We get it—creating a design presentation from scratch can be a time suck (and you’ve got enough on your plate).
-That’s why we created our IDCO Design Presentation Templates: a fully branded, beautifully formatted, plug-and-play document that helps you wow your clients without reinventing the wheel.
+We understand—creating a design presentation from scratch can be time-consuming (and you have enough on your plate).
+That’s why we created our IDCO Design Presentation Templates.
+This is a fully branded, beautifully formatted, plug-and-play document that helps you wow your clients without reinventing the wheel.

 Our templates include all the slides listed above—plus room to customize, brand, and style it to match your aesthetic.
 Whether you're presenting digitally or printing for an in-person meeting, it’s got everything you need to make a lasting impression.
 It’s clean, strategic, and easy to edit—so you can focus on what you do best: creating stunning interiors.